 Toss some grated Parmesan cheese and garlic powder into the mix if you want an even bigger flavor boost.
 These would also taste great, sprinkled with bacon bits and fresh chives.
 Or, throw another vegetable or two onto the baking sheet.
 Carrots would taste great!
 These Hidden Valley Ranch Potatoes are a family favorite side dish.

 If you're looking for a classic Baked Potato in Oven, some Cheesy Hashbrowns or a Sweet Potato Recipe, we've got you covered there too.
-Or how about these cheesy breakfast potatoes for a skillet with plenty of meat.
+Or how about these Grilled Potato Kabobs, or this cheesy breakfast potatoes for a skillet with plenty of meat.